data61/scholar-hackathon-2018/README.md

 Art that's created using data.
 We encourage you to use the data to produce something beautiful or challenging: a picture, an animation, a piece of music, a poem, a story, a sculpture, or something else!
 The theme of the competition this year is "The Natural World".

 ## How does the competition work?
 Each artwork should be generated from one or more datasets, using software written during the hackathon (not beforehand).
-The data can be taken from the list below, or you can find your own data.
-Either way, we strongly suggest you download them beforehand.
+This year's theme is "Open Data".
+The data should be sourced using Data61's open data discovery platform - search.data.gov.au.
+It catalogs the majority of Australia's publically available government datasets.
+You can also incorporate additional datasets discovered elsewhere on the web to enhance your submission, if necessary.
+We *strongly* suggest you download your data beforehand.
 Team's will have 4 hours on Wednesday (9:30 - 13:30) to produce the artwork but it's worth having a vision and the relevant datasets ready to go before 9:30 am.

 ## Teams
 We recommend forming teams of 2-3, with 4 the absolute maximum.
 We've created a channel on the data61 slack (data61.slack.com) to help find team-mates.
 The channel is #scholarhack2018.